Fallstop/portfolio-v2/src/projects/QSatFilmCamera/QSatFilmCamera.md

 *Photos of changes from v2 to v3? + photo(s) of v3?*

 #### Version 4
-Due to the sudden demise of our custom PCB one week before launch day, we had to switch to using a simplified setup using (ESP32 + ....) *(Jasper -> fix this with correct name/stuff lmao)*.
-This meant we had to change interiors of the shell that was meant to house the custom PCB.
+Due to the sudden demise of our custom PCB one week before launch day, we had to scope-down our setup to use a single [ESP32 S2](https://www.wemos.cc/en/latest/s2/s2_mini.html) as the core.
+This meant we had to change interiors of the shell that was designed to house the custom PCB, to now house a series of individual modules jankily wired together.
 *Explain changes from v3 to v4*
 *Photos of changes from v3 to v4? + photo(s) of v4?*